CometVisu/CometVisu/DEVELOPMENT.md

 Since version >= 0.11.0 the CometVisu sources are based on the [Qooxdoo-Framework](http://www.qooxdoo.org) and since version 0.12.0 it uses the new qooxdoo compiler.
-To develop, test and debug your changes you can work with a source version of the code, which can be compiled by executing`npx qx compile` in your console.
+To develop, test and debug your changes you can work with a source version of the code, which can be compiled by executing `npx qx compile` in your console.

 The most useful build commands are:
 * `npx qx compile` generates a source version of the cometvisu in the subfolder `compiled/source`.

-    Ideal for debugging and development, just serve the folder with your favorite web browser.
+    Ideal for debugging and development, just serve the folder with your favorite web server.

-    If you add the `--watch` parameter the compilation will automatically when whenever you change something in the code.
+    If you add the `--watch` parameter the compilation will happen automatically whenever you change something in the code.

 * `npx qx compile --target=build` generates a minified build version in the subfolder `compiled/build`.